Beki55/vue-google-search-project/README.md

-here is a link to see this vue project for rick and morty tv show that is deployed in netlify => https://rick-and-morty-movie-website.netlify.app/
+Here is a link to see this vue project for rick and morty tv show that is deployed in netlify => https://rick-and-morty-movie-website.netlify.app/